Easter Celebration & Chocolate Cross Delivery @ Lancaster County Prison Brings Fellowship & Friendship

 Good relationships with Public Officials are Important & Prayer is More Important

-After it’s all said and done, sometimes your prayers are the only thing that make the difference.
-Revelations 8:3-4 paraphrased says God is still hearing our prayers and an Angel who stands before the throne is offering our prayers up to God.
+Sometimes your prayers are the only thing that make the difference.
+God still hears our prayers.
+An Angel who stands before the throne is offering our prayers up to God.
 Please keep praying and giving, as God is still on the throne.

-Thanks so much for your help, and may God bless you a hundred-fold for all you do, and give, and pray.
+May God bless you a hundred-fold for all you do, give, and pray.

 Justice & Mercy, Inc.